Trade Stock Indices

 Indices Trading Money Management

-Percent Risk Method
+Percent Risk Technique

 2% and 10% Risk Per Trade Strategy in Indices Trading Money Management

-2% and 10% Risk Rule
+2% & 10% Risk Rule

 There is a big difference between risking 2% of your equity compared to risking 10% of your equity on a single transaction.

-If you happened to go through a losing streak and lost only 20 trades in a row, you would have gone from starting balance of $50,000 to having only $6,750 left if you risked 10% on each transaction.
+If you happened to go through a losing streak & lost only 20 trades in a row, you would have gone from starting balance of $50,000 to having only $6,750 left if you risked 10% on each transaction.
 You would have lost over 87.5% of your equity.

-The difference between risking 2% and 10% is that if you risked 2% you would still have $34,055after 20 losing trades.
+The difference between risking 2% and 10% is that if you risked 2 % you would still have $34,055after 20 losing trades.

-If you lost 87.5% of your capital you would have to make 640% profit to get back to breakeven.
+If you lost 87.5% of your capital you would have to make 640% profit to get back to break even.

 Concept of Break Even